eduardoboucas/denis/README.md

 Denis is a Slack bot.
 He can respond to commands and manage DNS zones, capable of things like adding A or CNAME records.

 It was created as the solution to a development team having to keep track of numerous IP addresses for development APIs and servers, so we wanted a way to quickly point subdomains at them.
-It's still very basic at the moment, but Denis is a good kid and is eager to learn new tricks with your pull requests.
+It's still very basic at the moment, but Denis is a good kid and is eager to learn new tricks from your pull requests.

 ## Installation